-Original title: A Wonderful Life: Insights for Finding a Meaningful Existence
+Original title: A Wonderful Life: Insights on Finding a Meaningful Existence

 Meaning in Life Explained.
 Why Happiness is Not Enough for a Life Worth Living

 Would you like to know what the meaning of your life is?
 In this secular era when old truths have lost their grip, more and more of us are yearning to know how our brief lives on earth could be made truly worth living.
 Yet a satisfactory answer has been hidden in esoteric philosophical papers and scattered psychological research.
 Until now.